DAVID FLYNN

 Shanid-08.jpg

 Toplit lightwell beside the dining area.
+The space is illuminated from the Dublin sky above.

 Built-in window seat with hardwood cladding